trkin/premesti.se/README.md

 Do not need to create new groups for age 1 since we use `Group.find_or_create_by_location_id_and_age`.
 We need to destroy moves for kids that are older than 7.
-So all we need is to run on 1.
-September this commands:
+So all we need is to run this commands on September 1st:

 ~~~
 Location.all.each {|l| l.groups.query_as(:g).order('g.age DESC').pluck(:g).map { |g| g.age += 1; g.save! } }